LinuXperia/bbr-opencl-miner/README.md

 Donations
 =========
-Donations for the work done in this fork by mbk are accepted at
+Donations for the work done in this fork are accepted at
+* BBR: `@robert`
 * BBR: `@mbk`
-* BTC: `1Lns6UjL3sw77DJ5z1EKJZy6SnqriqvVGK`

 Credits
 =======
-CPUMiner-Multi-OpenCL was forked from Cryptozoidberg's cpuminer-multi, and has been developed by Mikhail Kuperman (mbk.git@gmail.com).
+CPUMiner-Multi-OpenCL was forked from Cryptozoidberg's cpuminer-multi, and has been developed by Mikhail Kuperman (mbk.git@gmail.com) and Robert Arnesson.

 License
 =======